 While on the topic of self-work, I also had a breakthrough with thoughts of where Ted is now.
 It has been hard to accept the feeling that he was around in spirit.
-But it raises the question: if he had to leave his physical self, then why leave to still hang around.
+But it raises the question “if he had to leave his physical self, then why leave to still hang around”.
 I gave him permission many times to go on with what he left to do.
 Then I decided his soul-energy is what has moved on and his human spirit is what is staying around.
-This new understanding felt so good to finally figure this out for myself.
+This new understanding felt so good to finally figure this out for me.
 Right or wrong, it gives me the comfort I seek to enjoy his spirit company.

 May and June 2018 came with a wonderful Mothers Day-grateful to be so loved.
-Lots of time in the garden and few outings that enriched me.
-No Life Coach time just acupuncture.
+Lots of time in the garden and a few outings that enriched me.
+No Life Coach, or Spiritual Guide time, just acupuncture.
 Lots of work with the tools received in the past months, from my Coach and Guide only a few heavy heavy hearted days I yielded too and embraced.
-Miss Ted my husband, mentor, and partner in life every day, still playing music with him.
+Miss Ted my husband, mentor, and partner in life every day and I am still playing music with him.
 We helped each other keep a balance of Ego emotions that can make havoc and love of self such a delicate balance.
 Wonderful conversations we shared coming to an understanding of life.
 Many ups and downs which is the balance in life I seek as when my Honey left my Ego emotions joined my hard-headedness making life more difficult and not how I wish it to be.
 Hard to accept what you do not want-I find.
-Grateful to the invites I do get time to spend time elsewhere they always help.
-If you are mourning a lost love-I wish you strength to hold them in your heart and keep your self-suffering ego at bay also referred to as the crazy monkey thinking.
+Grateful to the invites I do get, spending time elsewhere always helps.
+If you are mourning a lost love-I wish you strength to hold them gratefully in your heart and keep your self-suffering ego at bay also referred to as the crazy monkey thinking.

-Next day I was tired and emotional thinking of several loved ones I have lost through-out the morning.
-Went to take care of some business feeling I could do this and when my insurance friend handed me my new insurance cards for the cars I could not help but start crying as Ted’s name is not thereby mine-just one of those unexpected things it was all ok the insurance person was no stranger one of those special things about our small town I love.
+Next day I was tired and emotional through-out the morning, thinking of several loved ones I have lost.
+I went to take care of some business feeling I could do this and when my insurance friend handed me my new insurance cards for the cars I could not help but start crying as Ted’s name was not there next to mine.
+Just one of those unexpected things it was all ok the insurance person was no stranger one of those special things about our small town I love.
 I know it had a lot to do with having to do business when tired.
-Well getting those emotions out one day often just gives you great strength for the next day.
+Well getting those emotions out on one day often just gives you greater strength for the next day.
 No idea why but I woke and decided to shower that morning in Ted’s shower which for some unknown reasons I had not done since before he ascended.
 Life is a kick if you let it.
 As always I hope this has given comfort to you in some way.
 Losing your one true love without notice in minutes is not something to be gotten over instead you find a way to live with it, till next time, g

-.3/10/18 Sandpoint Blog – Grief 3/18/18 In looking back on my grief process to the first year after Ted ascended my days felt like I was living on the edge of reality-least a reality I thought, doing all I had to just do while living in such a fog.
+3/10/18 Sandpoint Blog – Grief – In looking back on my grief process to the first year after Ted ascended my days felt like I was living on the edge of some other reality-least a form of reality I thought, doing all I had- to just do while living in such a fog.
 Having my animal chores really helped-I learned Cats do not eat dog food.
 I learned my pituitary gland was in charge of my days working over time and I did various things to nurture it.
 Oh, my memory that is short-term memory was the shits you have to develop humor, with patience and believe that as times passes things will get better and they have some.
 Last Fall I transitioned from the events of his loss more to the loss of him and my two best girlfriends.
 So if you are that one person who finds relief in reading this -that you’re not alone it is just part of a process then this blog has served its purpose.
 Not all of us are fortunate to have close family and Life couches/tutors/paid best friends however you see them-I have 3 now at this date one for my mind, body, and spirit we trade taking care of each other.
 I lost my 3 best friends so it’s a trade.
 I understand we are all different but you just never know when someone might share a similar experience.
 May peace be with you, gini

 2/2018 Well it is becoming obvious to me now that the statement “when you grieve one you grieve all” is very real.
 Also, humbling comes with allowing yourself to grieve and learning how just as we learn how to walk, talk and so on.
 I believe those who do not learn to process grief are holding emotions in their body that will cause dis-ease.
 I had not practiced the grieving process till 2011, I had done nothing to process as many and just put it aside not knowing what to do with the emotions.
 At 62 I had acquired several to process, that is when I began my study with professionals coaching me then and still today.
 They say everyone is different but they are learning that some of the processes may be shared, like the second year seems to be pretty common in traumatic losses as it seems you do not even morn your loss one until you have come to your best of terms of acceptance with the tragic part associated with your loss or event in some cases.
 I took a break from my professional guides except for a few acupuncture appointments from mid-October until I found myself bulling myself with my own self-talk.
 So this February I returned to my Life coach, who helps me stay kind and patience to myself, my acupuncturists keep moving toxins from the process clearing my organs and nurture my pituitary gland-amazing what it does.
 Then I recently added a spirit guild I will master this process.
 So tell, what is your experience?